Literature / Captain French, or the Quest for Paradise

 - This Is Reality: Frequently invoked by the titular character, who is well-read.
 He will constantly reference what sci-fi writers thought the future would be like and then point out how it turned out.

-- Three Laws Compliant: Averted.
+- Three-Laws Compliant: Averted.
 French mentions Asimov and the idea of robots following these rules before throwing it out the window.
 Robots follow programming that is put in them and nothing more and will follow the orders of a person designated as "master".
 If one is told to kill, it will kill.
 Simple as that.
+The only rule that no space trader can break is the "no staying in one place for more than a year" rule, which is hard-wired into every on-board computer in order to force space traders to move around and continue linking worlds together.

 - Time Dilation: The Ramsden drive instantly accelerates the ship to an extremely-high percentage of the speed of light, meaning a journey of a dozen parsecs lasts for a split second for the traveler, while decades pass for the rest of the universe.